Code-Institute-Submissions/Akragas/README.md

 - ### User Stories
 - #### First Time Visitor Goals
-    - a.
-As a First Time Visitor, I want to easily understand the content and subject matter of the website.
+    1. As a First Time Visitor, I want to easily understand the content and subject matter of the website.
-    - b.
-As a First Time Visitor, I want to be able to easily navigate the site to see content and subject matter.
+    2. As a First Time Visitor, I want to be able to easily navigate the site to see content and subject matter.
-    - c.
-As a First Time Visitor, I want to see visual examples of the subject matter.
+    3. As a First Time Visitor, I want to see visual examples of the subject matter.
-    - d.
-As a First Time Visitor, I want to read interesting and pertinent quotes and facts which help explain why the subject matter is remarkable.
+    4. As a First Time Visitor, I want to read interesting and pertinent quotes and facts which help explain why the subject matter is remarkable.
-    - e.
-As a First Time Visitor, I want to learn how I might be able to visit the place in person.
+    5. As a First Time Visitor, I want to learn how I might be able to visit the place in person.
-    - d.
-As a First Time Visitor, I want to see Social Media links to see further (real-time) information and content.
+    6. As a First Time Visitor, I want to see Social Media links to see further (real-time) information and content.

 - #### Returning Visitor Goals
-    - a.
-As a Returning Time Visitor, I want to easily understand the content and subject matter of the website.
+    1. As a Returning Time Visitor, I want to easily understand the content and subject matter of the website.
-    - b.
-As a Returning Time Visitor, I want to have the ability to ask questions directly of the website owners.
+    2. As a Returning Time Visitor, I want to have the ability to ask questions directly of the website owners.
-    - c.
-As a Returning Time Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and The Valley of the Temples.
+    3. As a Returning Time Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and The Valley of the Temples.
-    - d.
-As a Returning Time Visitor, I want to discover other similar locations through footer links (Unesco).
+    4. As a Returning Time Visitor, I want to discover other similar locations through footer links (Unesco).

 - #### Frequent User Goals
-    - a.
-As a Frequent User, I want to be able to refer others to the site.
+    1. As a Frequent User, I want to be able to refer others to the site.
-    - b.
-As a Frequent User, I want to see if there are any updates regarding ongoing archaelogical investigations.
+    2. As a Frequent User, I want to see if there are any updates regarding ongoing archaelogical investigations.

 - ### Design
     - #### Colours